Albert Gonzalez homepage

 Analog Phone Dialer (atmega48p-based)

-Got and old analog phone (non-compatible with more "modern" phone lines) and made an atmega48p-based board to capture the input numbers from the rotary dial and translate them into "modern" DTMF pulses using a DAC converter made with a R-2R resistor ladder.
+Got and old analog phone (non-compatible with more "modern" phone lines) and made an atmega48p-based circuit to capture the input numbers from the rotary dial and translate them into "modern" DTMF pulses using a DAC converter made with a R-2R resistor ladder.

 Led Scroller Matrix (charlieplexing approach, atmega48p-based)